Longparish, St Nicholas Church

-There are several interesting memorials in the church, including some interesting tablets commemorating members of the Widmore family.
+There are several interesting memorials in the church, including tablets commemorating members of the Widmore family.
 The Widmores held Middleton House from 1698, and were responsible for a charity founded in 1828 to provide blankets for the poor.
 Behind the altar is a touching memorial to Sophia Widmore, who died at just 8 years of age.
 In the south-west corner is a memorial to John Widmore (d.
 1757).
 John Widmore's remains were discovered during restoration work in 1957 and he was given a second burial service 200 years after his first.

 There is very good 19th century glass throughout the church, including windows made by William Morris and the London firm of Clayton and Bell.
 The east window is based on a design by the Pre-Raphaelite artist Edward Burne-Jones.